Atmox-Games/ConsoleSquared/README.md

 # Introduction
-First of all, thank you for reading this post.
-I created this project completely out of boredom and wanted to share it as open source with anyone who might be interested.
+This project was made completely out of boredom and wanted to share it as open source with anyone who might be interested.
 This is not a professional project meant for public distribution to live experiences, as it may contain vulnerabilities, bugs, and glitches.

 # The Design
 The design of Console² is largely inspired by the iconic developer console from the [Source](https://en.wikipedia.org/wiki/Source_(game_engine)) game engine.